jgpestana/software-bounty-program/bounties/Digital Assets Platform v3.md

 3. The team agrees to complete the functionality on the following conditions:

-- **Implementation due date:** All the features will be finished before May 31th.
+- **Implementation due date:** All the features will be finished before **May 31th**.

-- **Implementation collateral deposit:** The team agrees to deposit the amount of 5000 U$S, as a collateral to be lost if this part project is not approved before the due date.
+- **Implementation collateral deposit:** The team agrees to deposit the amount of **5000 U$S**, as a collateral to be lost if this part project is not approved before the due date.

-- **Implementation margin:** No penalties are applied 0 calendar days after implementation due date.
+- **Implementation margin:** No penalties are applied **0** calendar days after implementation due date.

-- **Implementation penalty:** 5 % of the bounty for each calendar day elapses after the due date without formal acceptance from the @bounty-program-team.
+- **Implementation penalty:** **5 %** of the bounty for each calendar day elapses after the due date without formal acceptance from the @bounty-program-team.

-- **Implementation bounty:** The functionality will be 90 % of the total bounty.
+- **Implementation bounty:** The functionality will be **70 %** of the total bounty.
 This bounty will be awarded to the development team when the @bounty-program-team considers that the functionality delivered is done.

 4. The team understands and accepts that beta testing will be conducted by the @beta-testing-team.